SquareSR/alternative-red-routes/BoomStrats.md

 > When deciding between X-Special or X-Speed use the one that you have extra of
 > In general 3 Repel Routes have extra X-Speeds and 4-6 Repel Routes have extra X-Specials.
+> Please interpret "X-Spec / X-Spd" as use either X-Special or X-Speed (doesn't matter which)

 # Beginner/Intermediate Version: